Is Cape Town Safe for American Tourists?

 Conclusion: Is it Safe to Travel to Cape Town, South Africa

-You should take the usual safety precautions.
+It would be best if you took the usual safety precautions.
 Don’t walk around at night — use Uber.
 Don’t flash your valuables.
-Be aware of your surroundings and you will be just fine.
+Be aware of your surroundings, and you will be just fine.

-If you need more evidence that South Africa is safe take a look at this interactive map and you will see what other popular countries have the same travel advisory level as South Africa.
+If you need more evidence that South Africa is safe, look at this interactive map.
+It shows what other popular countries have the same travel advisory level as South Africa.

 If you would like to donate to Passports and Grub click here!